|

 of Montgomery to recognize persons who assist abused spouses and children.

-established
+established the

-the Alabama Center for Foreign Investment,
+Alabama Center

-was appointed its General Counsel in 2006.
+designated, statewide Regional Center, and was appointed its General Counsel in

 About legal services

-business transactions and employment and labor matters for his clients
+commercial transactions, and employment and labor matters for his clients

 in connection with U.S. visas and operations of foreign subsidiaries in